-An MC number can be obtained through the FMCSA Unified Registration System, which also requires you to provide certain information about your business such as type of operation, insurance coverage, and vehicles owned or leased.
+An MC number can be obtained through the FMCSA Unified Registration System, which also requires you to provide information about your business, such as the type of operation, insurance coverage, and vehicles owned or leased.
 Having an MC number may even be beneficial when applying for fuel cards or other forms of credit.

 Who Is Exempt From Driving With MC Numbers?